-While AncestryDNA is extremely proud of the enhancements in this updated release of its genetic ethnicity estimation process, we will continue to improve the product over time.
-The availability of new data, the development of new methodologies, and the discovery of new information relating to patterns of human genetic variation will all have the potential to lead to future improvements.
+While AncestryDNA is extremely proud of the updates in this release of its genetic ethnicity estimation process, we will continue to improve the product over time.
+The availability of new data, the development of new methodologies, and the discovery of new information relating to patterns of human genetic variation will all necessitate future improvements to the product.